 The Amended Merger Agreement provides that in connection with a termination of the agreement under specified circumstances relating to a failure to obtain regulatory approvals by July 9, 2018 (which date may be extended to January 9, 2019), a final and nonappealable order enjoining the consummation of the anticipated merger in connection with regulatory approvals or failure by Great Plains Energy to comply with its obligations under the Amended Merger Agreement to consummate the closing of the anticipated merger once all of the conditions have been satisfied, Great Plains Energy may be required to pay Westar a termination fee of \$190 million.
-In addition, in the event that the Amended Merger Agreement is terminated by Westar under certain circumstances to enter into a definitive acquisition agreement with respect to a superior proposal or by Great Plains Energy as a result of the Westar Board changing its recommendation of the anticipated merger prior to the Westar shareholder approval having been obtained, Westar may be required to pay Great Plains Energy a termination fee of \$190 million.
-Similarly, in the event that the Amended Merger Agreement is terminated by Great Plains Energy under certain circumstances to enter into a definitive acquisition agreement with respect to a superior proposal or by Westar as a result of the Great Plains Energy Board changing its recommendation of the anticipated merger prior to the Great Plains Energy shareholder approval having been obtained, Great Plains Energy may be required to pay Westar a termination fee of \$190 million.
-Additionally, if the Amended Merger Agreement is terminated by either Great Plains Energy or Westar as a result of Great Plains Energy's shareholders not approving the Amended Merger Agreement, Great Plains Energy may be required to pay Westar a termination fee of \$80 million.
+In addition, in the event that the Amended Merger Agreement is terminated by Westar under certain circumstances to enter into a definitive acquisition agreement with respect to a superior proposal or by Great Plains Energy as a result of the Westar Board changing its recommendation of the anticipated merger prior to the Westar shareholder approval having been obtained, Westar may be required to pay Great Plains Energy under certain circumstances to enter into a definitive acquisition agreement with respect to a superior proposal or by Westar as a result of the Great Plains Energy Board changing its recommendation of the anticipated merger prior to the Great Plains Energy shareholder approval having been obtained, Great Plains Energy may be required to pay Westar as a result of Great Plains Energy shareholder approval having been obtained, Great Plains Energy may be required to pay Westar as a result of Great Plains Energy's shareholders not approving the Amended Merger Agreement, Great Plains Energy may be required to pay Westar a termination fee of \$80 million.